George Aiken / Harriet Beacher Stowe. Uncle Tom's Cabin

 26. What are the characteristics of a melodrama?

-Uncle Tom's Cabin Melodrama contained a spotless hero who was usually falsely accused (but cleared by the last act) and an evil black hearted villain (who was often a banker or lawyer).
+Uncle Tom's Cabin Nineteenth century melodrama contained a spotless hero who was usually falsely accused (but cleared by the end of the last act) and an evil black hearted villain (who was often a banker or lawyer).
 Background music underscored sentimental speeches and the action sequences, just like in a film.
 The greatest excitement was the chase.

 27. How large an audience did the 19th century melodramas attract?Melodrama developed the largest popular audience in American theatre history.